Quantized thermal and spin transports of dirty planar topological superconductors: Topological Superconductor

 ~ We embark on the journey with a two-dimensional class D topological system, namely, the TRS breaking $p+ip$ superconductor~\cite{Read2000}.
 The effective single-particle BdG Hamiltonian for such a system is described by ${\mathcal H}^{p+ip}_{\rm BdG}(\vec{k})={\boldsymbol \tau} \cdot \vec{d}(\vec{k})$, where~\cite{Qi2006}

 The two-dimensional Pauli matrices ${\boldsymbol \tau}$ operate on the Nambu indices.
 Throughout, we set $t=t_0=1$, and the lattice constant $a=1$.
-The term proportional to $\tau_3$ conduces Fermi surfaces near the $\Gamma$ and ${\rm M}$ points of the Brillouin zone (BZ), respectively for $0<m_0/t_0<2$ and $-2<m_0/t_0<0$.
-The terms proportional to $\tau_1$ and $\tau_2$ capture topological superconductivity in the system.
+The term proportional to $\tau_3$ results in Fermi surfaces near the $\Gamma$ and ${\rm M}$ points of the Brillouin zone (BZ), respectively for $0<m_0/t_0<2$ and $-2<m_0/t_0<0$.
+The terms proportional to $\tau_1$ and $\tau_2$ capture topological superconductivity in the system, with the pairing amplitude $t$ (set to be unity).

 The superconducting pairing is determined from the electron's spin angular momentum ($\ell$), which forms the Cooper pairs.
 It can be of spin-singlet (even $\ell$) or spin-triplet (odd $\ell$) in nature.
 For a system of spinless or spin polarized fermions, the requisite Pauli exclusion principle permits only odd $\ell$ paired states (odd-parity pairing).
 Here, in Eq.~\eqref{eq:ppip} we consider its simplest example, the TRS breaking $p+ip$ pairing.
 From the phase diagram of the model, we notice that the topological superconductivity develops in the regime $-2 < m_0/t_0 < 2$ in the presence of an underlying Fermi surface.
 See Fig.~\ref{fig:pwavetsc}(a).
 Outside this domain, the system describes a trivial thermal insulator.
 Within the topological regime, the system supports chiral Majorana edge modes propagating at the boundaries of the system.
 They manifest in the transport calculation which we will discuss shortly.
 Since, the formation of the Cooper pairs violates the charge conservation, we rely on the energy conservation principle and compute the thermal Hall conductivity (THC).
-The THC for this model shows robust half quantization $\kappa_{xy}=\pm 0.5$ (in units of $\kappa_0=\pi^2k_{B}^2T/3h$) when the system falls inside the topological phase, whereas $\kappa_{xy}=0$ otherwise.
+The THC for this model shows robust half quantization $\kappa_{xy}=\pm 0.5$ when the system falls inside the topological phase, whereas $\kappa_{xy}=0$ otherwise.